 His determined bearing had the desired effect.
-He ordered the Sepoys to fall in; and they obeyed. directed one regiment to move forward with the guns and the stores, and the others to march in the order determined; and his commands were not resisted. men, indeed, responded to the word with a ready acquiescence, which showed that they had been misled by some of the chiefs in the Nizam's camp.
+He ordered the Sepoys to fall in; and they obeyed.
+He directed one regiment to move forward with the guns and the stores, and the others to march in the order determined: and his commands were not resisted.
+The men, indeed, responded to the word with a ready acquiescence, which showed that they had been misled by some of the chiefs in the Nizam's camp.
 The success of his English friend delighted Meer Allum, who at once importuned Malcolm to take command of the entire infantry force.
 Other European officers were appointed under him; and, thus brought back to a becoming state of discipline and order, the service which the regiments rendered contributed greatly to the success of the campaign.

-"With a view of rendering them as efficient as possible, and of deriving the utmost advantage from their serand the whole placed under the com-
+^{ &}quot;With a view of rendering them vices, they were arranged into batas efficient as possible, and of deriving the utmost advantage from their ser- and the whole placed under the com-